chris-wood/draft-arc/draft-yun-cfrg-arc.md

 This phase consists of three steps:

-1. The client creates presentation state for a given presentation context and presentation limit.
+1. The client creates a presentation state for a given presentation context and presentation limit.
    This state is used to produce a fixed amount of presentations.
 1. The client creates a presentation from the presentation state and sends it to the server.
    The presentation is cryptographically bound to the state's presentation context, and contains proof that the presentation is valid with respect to the presentation context.
    Moreover, the presentation contains proof that the count of this presentation is within the presentation limit.
-1. The server verifies the presentation with respect to the presentation context and fixed-size limit.
+1. The server verifies the presentation with respect to the presentation context and presentation limit.

 Details for each each of these steps are in the following subsections.